LorneWhiteway/glimpse_project/README.md

 ### Job Control

-Use this command line parameter so specify that which part of the data should be used.
+Use this command line parameter to subselect only some data for processing.

-1. When creating cutouts and when merging, use this to specify that only a subset of all possible cutouts should be handled.
+1. When creating cutouts and when merging, use this to specify that only a subset of all possible cutouts should be handled - this is useful primarily during testing.
 Use Python slice notation, so that for example `[2000:2100]` would handle only cutouts with 2000 <= id < 2100, while `[::2]` would handle all even-numbered cutouts.
 Note that ids are zero-based.
 For cutout creation and merging, job_control is optional; if omitted then all possible cutouts will be handled.
 2. When running glimpse, use this to specify the id of which single cutout is to be processed.
 Note that ids are zero-based.
 Required.